Home truths part one

 Building a home from scratch, with all the infinite possibilities for any kind of design and arrangement and all the structural implications that entails can seem really daunting.
 Reduce those options by limiting your building blocks to just 20’ and 40’ shipping containers and the task appears simplified down to something more like playing with giant Lego.
 Suddenly far more people feel able to take it on as a DIY project.

 Image credit The haB - Tomas K Ryan

 Sidestep expensive consultants

 Being able to design and build a home without the need to pay an architect, structural engineer or project manager can sometimes be achieved if opting for a single shipping container conversion, which makes for a perfectly reasonable project for a DIY enthusiast with little input from external contractors.

 Even a single shipping container could be used to make a so-called “tiny home”, with the added advantage of it being movable from one site to another.
 The appeal of these tiny home projects often stems from a more general desire to make a smaller impact on the world, feel less inclined (or able) to own and store unnecessary things, and to keep construction and maintenance costs to a minimum.

 Image credit Pinterest - Action Garden

 Even when transformed into a larger building using multiple containers, shipping container homes can be lower in cost and quicker to construct compared to building or buying a new home.
-For those who want to live in a regular looking house, they can be clad to disguise the traditional shipping container look, although many people actually find this industrial aesthetic appealing.
+For those who want to live in a regular looking house, they clad to disguise the traditional shipping container look, although many people actually find this industrial aesthetic appealing.